 In May 1943 he volunteered for service in the Galicia Division, but was turned down owing to the state of his health.
 Instead, he became an official with the Military Board which dealt with recruitment to the Division and provided support for its personnel and their family members.
 In March 1945, with the rank of colonel, he became a member of the general staff of the Ukrainian National Army whose formation, on the basis of the Galicia Division, began towards the end of the war.
 In May of the same year, when the Division surrendered to the British army in former Austria, he made his way to Spittal, where the Division’s personnel were assembling, and was subsequently interned in British prisoner-of-war camps near Bellaria and Rimini in Italy.

 In 1947 Maletz was transferred to the United Kingdom with the former Galicia Division personnel, and in 1948 was released from prisoner-of-war status.
-From 1949 to 1958 he was a member of the London Office of the Ukrainian National Council Executive Committee, responsible for military-related matters.
+From 1949 to 1958 he was a member of the UK Representation of the Ukrainian National Council's Executive Body, with responsibility for military-related matters.
 In the 1950s and 1960s he was a member of the Governing Council of the Federation of Ukrainians in Great Britain, and subsequently worked in the organisation’s head office.
 From 1951 he was editor-in-chief of Na Stiitsi, the official publication of the Association of Ukrainian War Veterans in Great Britain.
 At the inuagural meeting of the Ukrainian Officers’ Club in 1957 he was elected its head.
 From 1963 until his death he was head of the Ukrainian Veterans’ Council in Great Britain, a co-ordinating body for various associations of former servicemen.

 Kostiuk, A., ‘Polk.
 Viktor Maletz 1894-1969’, Visti Kombatanta (Toronto - New York), 1969, no. 5, pp. 56-57